StatCan/egp-crn/docs/source/road_network_collapse/meshblock_conflation.rst

 .. admonition:: Definition

-    ``conflated``: An NGD BB which has >= 80% of its area contained within a single EGP BB.
+    ``conflated``: An NGD BB which has >= 80% of its area contained within a single CRN BB.

 .. admonition:: Threshold Strictness

     It will not always be possible to achieve the conflation threshold without introducing needless complexity to the CRN.
-Therefore, the threshold should be treated as a soft restriction and lower values are acceptable so long as the NGD BB can be guaranteed to link to a single EGP BB based on majority area occupation, as defined above for ``conflation``.
+Therefore, the threshold should be treated as a soft restriction and lower values are acceptable so long as the NGD BB can be guaranteed to link to a single CRN BB based on majority area occupation, as defined above for ``conflation``.

 The required actions to resolve ``unconflated`` BBs should follow those outlined in the various validations in